 - Exposure to the elements also makes blueberries grow sweeter and juicier, so having blueberries grown in a container can contribute to a better-tasting berry.
 In addition, containers can be moved around to the sunnier areas of your patio or yard quite easily.

 - Growing in containers means you can grow blueberries in a small space or area with no garden soil to plant bushes.
 A small urban yard, patio or deck all become possibilities for delicious berries!

 There are a few challenges when growing blueberries in containers:

 - One of the biggest challenges is that your pot will need more frequent watering because the pots will dry out quicker.

-- In colder northern climates, the container-grown blueberry plants pose some challenges.
+- In cold climates, the container-grown blueberry plants pose some challenges.
 If left out in the elements during a hard frost, the blueberry plant can die even if it is hardy to your zone.
 If you want to grow blueberries in containers in the North, plant the container with the blueberry bush in the ground before the first hard frost.
-You can also wrap the plant and container in double coat of burlap and leave it in a cold garage or shed over winter.
+You can also wrap the plant and container in a double coat of burlap and leave it in a cold garage or shed over winter.

 It is also important to use potting soil that has good drainage properties to avoid having soggy soil, which may produce mold or rot your blueberries.

 Choose a blueberry variety that is suitable for pots